FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 We can just compare every pitch frequency one by one to perform the checking, but dozens integer comparing per song has heavy costs for a large library.
-We optimize this by coarsen pitch frequency histogram to several bit mask codes.
+We optimize this by coarsening pitch frequency histogram to several bit mask codes.
-Piano has 88 keys, rather than to store 88 numbers vertically, we can also store the information horizontally, i.e. by a 88 bits binary number, whose each bit represents one pitch's attendance/absence.
+A piano has 88 keys, rather than to store 88 numbers vertically, we can also store the information horizontally, i.e. by an 88 bits binary number, whose each bit represents one pitch's attendance/absence.
-Furthermore, we set **T** thresholds (for example: T=4), and use T bit mask codes to store whether each pitch frequency number is over the corresponding threshold.
+Furthermore, we set **T** thresholds (for example T=4), and use T bit mask codes to store whether each pitch frequency number is over the corresponding threshold.

-To choose these thresholds reasonably, we plot the pitch frequency distribution graph for a typical music set, which contains hundreds popular classical and modern songs.
+To choose these thresholds reasonably, we plot the pitch frequency distribution graph for a typical music set, which contains hundreds of popular classical and modern songs.

 <figure>
 	<div class="vue-component chart" data-type="Line" data-source="/charts/score-pitch-frequency-dist.json"></div>